 Infectious disease epidemiology; public health surveillance; mathematical and computer modeling

 Associate Professor, UC Department of Pediatrics

-Quality Improvement, Biostatistics and Epidemiology, Infectious Diseases
+Quality Improvement, Infectious Diseases